Alpine-DAV/ascent/src/docs/sphinx/Utilities.rst

 -----------------------------------
 The uberenv spack-based build installs libraries into difficult to locate paths.
-The ``gen_spack_env_script.py`` is a utility program that searches the uberenv build for user specified dependencies and creates shell script that loads these locations into your path.
+The ``gen_spack_env_script.py`` is a utility program that searches the uberenv build for user specified dependencies and creates a shell script that loads these locations into your path.

 Why Do I Need This?